• Skip to primary navigation

 Treating Post-Impairment Syndrome

 Even with treatment that starts early in life, some children with cerebral palsy will have post-impairment syndrome.
 There are many different ways it can be treated, although, like cerebral palsy itself, it cannot be cured.
-Some underlying issues may be treatable, such as bone and muscle abnormalities that benefit from surgery, but most treatment involves addressing symptoms.

 For instance, managing the pain of post-impairment syndrome may involve a combination of medications, physical therapy, and gentle exercise, like yoga.
 Fatigue and weakness can also be improved with physical therapy and exercise.[2]